Boiling Spring Wilderness

 CONSERVE

-Nearly 1,000 acres of the Boiling Spring Lakes Wetland Complex natural area will be conserved in perpetuity.
-This exceptionally-rated natural area includes pocosin, pond pine and wet savanna natural communities.
-Some of these natural communities are fire-dependent and larger conservation areas enable prescribed burning to enhance management of these communities.
+Nearly 1,000 acres of the Boiling Spring Lakes Wetland Complex natural area have been conserved in perpetuity.
+This Natural Heritage Area (NHA) is ranked “R1/C1 - Exceptional” - the highest possible ranking for an NHA in the state.
+Many of the natural communities present are fire-dependent and larger conservation areas enable prescribed burning to enhance management of these communities.

 Additionally, this area supports water quality for Brunswick County.
 The wetlands on the northern part of the property serve as the headwaters to Orton Creek, a tributary of the Cape Fear River.